Non-profits

 We thank Véronique Sawyer for meeting with us.
 We hope you enjoyed this blog post and encourage you to contact the Comptoir alimentaire Drummond to offer your help.
 Remember, every little action helps!

-Follow the Comptoir alimentaire Drummond on Facebook.
+Follow Comptoir alimentaire Drummond on Facebook.

-Follow the Comptoir alimentaire Drummond on LinkedIn.
+Follow Comptoir alimentaire Drummond on LinkedIn.

-• Exclusive news about upcoming auctions,
+• Exclusive news about upcoming auctions

-• All the information about the most popular items,
+• Information about the most popular items

-• Scoops about the platform.
+• Scoops about the platform

-All that personalized to your needs!
 Do you want in?
 We have questions for you!

 The philanclub - Image